The Revolutionary Detective

 ABOUT THE LIFE OF ROBERT A. MAYERS

+Bob and Norma continued dating throughout Bob’s college and Naval years.
 After graduating from Belleville High School, Norma joined the Prudential Insurance Company, where she served as Assistant Office Manager until 1957.
 Bob and Norma were married on July 23, 1955, at Grace Episcopal Church in Nutley, NJ.
-Bob left the Navy in 1956 and joined the Personnel Department at Western Electric in Newark.
-The couple lived at 90 Overlook Avenue in Belleville.
-Bob joined the Westinghouse Corporation in Metuchen, NJ, as Personnel Administrator in 1956.
-Their first child, Robert Paul, was born in 1957, and their second son, Ronald, was born only fifteen months later.
-Daughter Dawn arrived in 1962.
+Bob left the Navy in 1956 and joined the Personnel Department at Weston Electric in Newark. in After his time at Weston Electric, Bob joined the Westinghouse Corporation in Metuchen, NJ, as Personnel Administrator.
+Their first child, Robert Paul, was born in 1957, their second son, Ronald James, was born only fifteen months later and daughter Dawn Marie arrived in 1962.

-In 1962, the family built their dream home in Watchung, NJ onhigh on a hill with a panoramic view of the valley below.
+In 1962, the family built their dream home in Watchung, NJ, high on a hill with a panoramic view of the valley below.
 When they first moved to this “wilderness,” the street was nothing more than a dirt road that ended at their house.
-The road was extended, and many young families joined them in new homes.
+Over the years, the road was extended, and many young families moved into new homes.
 These neighbors became lifelong friends.
 The Mayers' children had endless playmates and attended Watchung Grade Schools and Watchung Hills High School.
-Bob was an assistant scoutmaster for his sons.
-Summers were at the Brook Hill Swim Club in town, and weekends and vacations at the family summer home at the Jersey Shore at Shark River Hills.
+During this time, Bob was an assistant scoutmaster for his sons.
+Summers were spent at the Brook Hill Swim Club in town, and weekends and vacations were spent at the family home at the Jersey Shore in Shark River Hills.

-Norma managed the family’s finances and home improvement projects.
-Born to European tailors, she became a skilled seamstress and learned her mother’s cooking.
+Throughout their marriage, Norma managed the family’s finances and home improvement projects.
+Born to European tailors, she became a skilled seamstress.
+She was an excellent cook, keeping family recipes alive.
 To stay fit, Norma jogged and attended aerobic dance class, and Bob swam.

-Bob joined Thomas & Betts Co. in 1957 as Personnel Director and was promoted to Vice President, directing the company’s overseas manufacturing operations.
+Bob joined Thomas & Betts Co. in 1962 as Personnel Director and was promoted to Vice President, directing the company’s overseas manufacturing operations.
 He represented the firm on the Board of Directors of the Union County Chamber of Commerce and served as Chairman of the United Fund.
 He received the “Young Man of the Year” award for the County.
-He left T&B to continue in Human Resources as Director of Industrial Relations at both the Amerace Corporation and North American Philips.
+He left T&B to continue in Human Resources, serving as Director of Industrial Relations at both Amerace Corporation and North American Philips.

 In 1975, he joined Airco Corporation as Vice President of Human Resources and oversaw all personnel and labor relations activities across 123 locations worldwide.
 Ten years later, he began a new career in Human Resources Consulting at Manchester Partners International, where he became Executive Vice President and Partner, with direct responsibility for the firm’s offices in New Jersey, New York, and Connecticut.
 In 2002, he left the corporate world to fulfill a lifelong dream of becoming a full-time historian and published author.

 The Mayers were avid travelers.
 They visited the Caribbean Islands and, in 1971, flew to California and drove back, crisscrossing the country to stop at national parks and cities.
 After the children left home for college and their own careers, Bob and Norma continued to see much of the world on annual vacations.
 Their trips included China, Australia, the Middle East, Scandinavia, Russia, South America, and Europe.
-When the family was together, major holidays were celebrated with the children and seven grandchildren.
-Christmas Day was spent at home in Watchung, hosted by Norma.
+When the family was together, major holidays were celebrated with their children, seven grandchildren, and eight great-grandchildren.
+Christmas Day tradition was spent at home in Watchung, hosted by Norma.

-In 2001, they built a shore home next door to their son Bob and family at 46 South Bay Ave in Highlands, NJ.
-The waterfront homes are on the Shrewsbury River.
+In 2001, they built a new shore home next door to their son Bob on the Shrewsbury River.
 Summers were spent between Watchung and the shore, where the family enjoyed boating, fishing, the beach, and frequent get-togethers.
 Winters included cruises and visits to their children’s winter homes in Bonita Springs and Cape Coral, Florida.

 In 2005, Bob and Norma celebrated their 50th Wedding Anniversary by inviting their children and grandchildren on a cruise to England on the new ship, Queen Mary II.
-A gala golden wedding celebration for over a hundred family members, friends, and neighbors at the shore homes of the family on September 10th, 2005.
-The wedding celebration was held again for their 60th anniversary in 2015.
+A golden gala wedding celebration with over a hundred family members, friends, and neighbors was held at their shore homes on September 10th, 2005.
+This wedding celebration was held again in 2015 for their 60th anniversary.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.